-Oftentimes, those in leadership roles face the inability to allow others to help take over some of the workload.
+Oftentimes, those in leadership roles face the inability to allow others to help take over some of the workloads.
 This could be due to fear of the work being completed incorrectly because of the varied skill levels of the employees in a business.

 Know their strengths and relevant skill levels before shaving off your own workload and provide specific instructions on how it is to be accomplished, otherwise this delegating could backfire if the work ultimately ends up back in your hands to be fixed.

 The more details you can provide with a task, the more likely it is to be done correctly.
 This proactive strategy will help ease both your mind and the minds of your employees by giving them the confidence they need to successfully complete the job on their own.

 Don’t Micromanage, But Stay on Top of Things